Discrimination against men: Mental health

 Much of mental health research is focused on women instead of men, which has caused scholars to describe problems faced by men as a "silent epidemic", an "invisible crisis", or a "quiet catastrophe".
 Men comprise between 75% and 80% of deaths by suicide, and around three quarters of those with substance use disorders.
 Despite this, only around 30% of people who use mental health services are men.

-Literature on men's mental health has been described by multiple scholars as using an approach that is narrowly focussed that borders on victim blaming, unlike the studies on women's mental health.
+Literature on men's mental health has been described by multiple scholars as using an approach that is narrowly focused that borders on victim blaming, unlike the studies on women's mental health.
 These often focus on mental health issues being caused by "masculinity" and the attitudes and behaviours of men rather than "acknowledging a highly complex web of causation".
 This includes the World Health Organization, who have encouraged "programmes with men and boys that include deliberate discussions of gender and masculinity".
-Scholars have criticised that focusing on masculinity "blam[es] the victim; undervalu[es] positive male traits; and alienat[es] men in whom we seek to instil healthy behaviours".
+Scholars have criticised that focusing on masculinity "blam[es] the victim; undervalu[es] positive male traits; and alienat[es] men in whom we seek to instill healthy behaviours".

 Mental health advertising has been criticised by scholars for blaming men for their mental health issues.
 For example, the United States Agency for Healthcare Research and Quality have made campaigns with the slogan "this year thousands of men will die from stubbornness".
 The Australian mental health campaign, Beyond Blue have written "Men are known for bottling things up".

 Circumcision

-David Benatar argues that although circumcision in itself is not discriminatory, there are still several significant aspects of circumcision that can be characterized as discriminatory — among them he refers to the lack of anaesthesia when circumcising boys.
+David Benatar argues that although circumcision in itself is not discriminatory, there are still several significant aspects of circumcision that can be characterised as discriminatory — among them he refers to the lack of anaesthesia when circumcising boys.
 He also writes about the contrast when Western society ignores the painful circumcision of boys with the removal of the entire foreskin and at the same time extremely negatively perceives minimally invasive forms of manipulation with the genitals of teenage girls (for example, a symbolic incision of the clitoris without removing any vulva tissues in Somali girls in the USA, which served as an alternative to traditional circumcision).

 Parenting

-Less than 10 percent of scientific studies about parents or parenting include fathers, and books about parenting almost exclusively focus on the mother.
+Less than 10 per cent of scientific studies about parents or parenting include fathers, and books about parenting almost exclusively focus on the mother.
 In an interview of 49 single fathers, they said that they perceived that society does not recognise their status as a single parent.
 Writing in the Family Law Quarterly journal, Jerry W. McCant says that society makes little or no effort to teach boys the social skills of nurturing.
 She described men as apart from their financial contributions, a 'disposable parent', due to society's belief that women are better equipped for parenting and that fathers are not considered parents.
+A 2025 meta-analysis found that parents reported giving daughters more favoured treatment over sons.

 It is more difficult for gay men to adopt children than for lesbians, even in countries where same-sex adoption is legal.

-Unlike motherhood, fatherhood is not mentioned in Universal Declaration of Human Rights.
+Unlike motherhood, fatherhood is not mentioned in the Universal Declaration of Human Rights.